 The Activity Stream

-This is the feature that surprised me most.
-A structured timeline of everything every agent did.
+The feature I want most is the one I never find in these tools: a structured timeline of everything every agent did.
 Files created, commands run, errors hit, tasks completed, sub-agents spawned.
 Across all projects.

-I built it because I kept asking myself: "Wait, what did the agent in project C do while I was focused on project A?"
-And the answer was always: scroll up, read the terminal output, try to piece it together from a wall of text.
+Because the real question, the one I ask twenty times a day, is: "Wait, what did the agent in project C do while I was focused on project A?"
+Today the answer is always the same: scroll up, read a wall of text, reconstruct it yourself.

-A good mission control room has instruments that are always recording, whether or not anyone is watching the screens.
-The screens are just one way to read the data.
+A good mission control room has instruments that record whether or not anyone is watching the screens.
 The instruments are the real system.
+The screens are a convenience.

 So What?

 I wrote a few weeks ago that running multiple agents makes you your own middle manager.
-Cosmodrome was the management dashboard I wished I had. cosmod is its evolution — the management infrastructure that runs whether or not the dashboard is open.
+The cockpit is the management layer that job needs, and right now it mostly doesn't exist.

-But building it taught me something I didn't expect.
-The problem isn't that agents are hard to manage.
+But sitting with the problem taught me something.
+It isn't that agents are hard to manage.
 It's that we don't even have the vocabulary for what managing them means.
-We borrow from DevOps (monitoring, orchestration) and from management theory (delegation, oversight) and from UX (dashboards, notifications), and none of it quite fits.
+We borrow from DevOps (monitoring, orchestration), from management theory (delegation, oversight), from UX (dashboards, notifications), and none of it quite fits.